wbrowar/workbench/README.md

 - **name** Project name
 - **version** Project version.
 Changing this number and running `grunt release` will perform cache busting in the generated HTML
 - **theme_path** Path to your theme folder from the project root.
 This is where your final `css`, `js`, and `img` folders will be built
 - **source_path** Path to your source folder from the project root.
-The name of the folder can be different but the contents should stay the same.
-If you update the name or location, be sure to update the path in the `.bowerrc` file
+The name of the folder can be different but the contents should stay the same
 - **build_path** Location of your build folder.
 This can be moved and renamed if needed
 - **html_build_path** If you run `grunt release`, files in your `_source/_html` folder will be processed and built at this path, using [grunt-html-build](https://www.npmjs.com/package/grunt-html-build).
 This path will become a root for your processed files and directory trees will be built out
 - **html_theme_path** A string that is appended when linking the `css`, `js`, and `img` files.
 Examples: `../`, `/`, `/sites/all/theme/`
 - **devDependencies** Finding [Grunt packages](http://gruntjs.com/plugins) and installing them through Terminal—using `--save-dev`—will update this section.
 Update version numbers if needed

 *NOTE: for path variables above, a trailing slash should be used in most cases*

-### .bowerrc
-- **directory** Path to your `bower_components` folder

 ### bower.json
 - **name** Can be renamed to your project name.
 Not used otherwise